-- 1. Around 85% of adolescent girls and 95% of adolescent boys are in school or college. - 2.
-A very low percentage of adolescents consumed fruits, while a high percentage consumed refined grains/baked goods, legumes, and vegetables. - 3.
-Adolescents see or hear advertisements for food or packaged drinks mainly from mass media (e.g., television, radio, social media) and shop signs or displays. - 4.
-Girls are more involved in agriculture-related, food-related and other household tasks than boys. - 5.
-A very low percentage of girls and boys want to be farmers (primary occupation) in the future.
+- 1. Around 84% of adolescent girls and 88% of adolescent boys are in school or college. - 2.
+A very low percentage of adolescents consumed fruits, while a high percentage consumed refined grains and baked goods. - 3.
+Adolescents see or hear advertisements for food or packaged drinks mainly from mass media (e.g., television, radio, social media). - 4.
+Boys are more involved in diverse types of agriculture-related tasks, while girls are more involved in food-related and other household tasks. - 5.
+A very low percentage of girls and boys aspire to be farmers (primary occupation) in the future.